-Occupying the lush western slopes of the Western Ghats, the Sanctuary is home to such species as leopards, Elephants, Tigers, Sloth Bear, Jungle Cats, gaur, Nilgiri langur, spotted deer, barking deer, Bison, Boar as well as many different kinds of squirrels.
+Occupying the lush western slopes of the Western Ghats, the Sanctuary is home to such species as leopards, Elephants, Tigers, Sloth bears, Jungle Cats, gaur, Nilgiri langur, spotted deer, barking deer, Bison, Boar as well as many different kinds of squirrels.

 Aralam Wildlife Sanctuary comprises several hill ranges whose altitude falls within the range of 50 to 1145 meters.
 The area of the highest peak, called the Katti Betta is home to verdant semi-evergreen forests.

-The facility was established in 1984 when Kerala Forest Department took over the privately owned forest areas of Odanthode.
+The facility was established in 1984 when Kerala Forest Department took over the privately-owned forest areas of Odanthode.
 The area, receiving ample rainfall is conducive to the habitat and growth of a diverse animal and plant species.

-The best time to visit Aralam is between June and October and while it can be accessed in shortest time from Thalaserry Railhead which is located nearly 55 kilometers from the Thalassery Railhead.
+The best time to visit Aralam is between June and October and while it can be accessed in the shortest time from Thalaserry Railhead which is located nearly 55 kilometers from the Thalassery Railhead.